 May Day is upon us!
-According to Irish mythology, this was a very important time indeed for our ancient ancestors.
-It marked the first day of summer and was known as Bealtaine.
+According to Irish mythology, this was a very important time indeed for our ancient ancestors - it marked the first day of summer and was known as Bealtaine.

-Legend has it that the festival of Bealtaine was particularly associated with the Hill of Uisneach- "Cnoc Uisneach" in Irish- in County Westmeath, and like most ancient Irish festivals, it was celebrated with fire.
+Legend has it that the festival of Bealtaine was particularly associated with the Hill of Uisneach- "Cnoc Uisneach" in Irish- in Co Westmeath, and like most ancient Irish festivals, it was celebrated with fire.

 Archaeology has confirmed this possibility with the uncovering of extensive layers of charcoal and other burnt material on the hill, consistent with the lighting of huge fires.